1. What is Wafer Gate Valve?

 5. Industrial Applications

-- Pulp and Paper Production: Used to manage the flow of thick paper stock and pulp fibers, ensuring that the system can be isolated safely for processing or maintenance.
+- Pulp and Paper Manufacturing: Designed to handle high-consistency paper stock, pulp fibers allowing the system to be safely isolated for processing or maintenance.

-- Power Generation: Effective in managing fly ash and dry bulk materials in coal-fired plants, particularly when utilizing ceramic-lined variants to combat erosion.
+- Power GenerationFly ash and dry bulk materials in coal-fired plants when ceramic-lined venturis to handle erosion are used.

-- Chemical and Water Treatment: The stainless steel models provide reliable service in handling aggressive chemical mixtures and wastewater sludge, maintaining system integrity under demanding conditions.
+- Chemical and water treatment: The stainless steel models achieve a long working life during the handling of aggressive chemical mixtures, or in wastewater sludge; keeping system integrity intact under harsh conditions.